Drakoala/pjson/README.md

 ### Code examples:
 ###### <a name="encoding-basics"></a> Encoding
+Simple encoding of a JsonObject.
 ```java
 JsonObject object = new JsonObject();
 object.put("name", "value");
 String json = object.toString();
 ```
 ###### <a name="encoding-maps"></a>
+Since JsonObject inherits from HashMap, HashMaps may be used as JSON objects with the same behaviour.
 ```java
 HashMap<Object, Object> map = new HashMap<>();
 map.put("name", "value");